Last Updated on 21 August 2024 by Cycloscope

 Tips for backpacking, cycling, camping and a detailed itinerary for a Mozambique road trip

 So, are you up to cycling or backpacking Mozambique?
 Mozambique is a huge country, still mostly untouched by mass tourism, a place of wild nature and cultural authenticity.
-Both backpacking and cycling Mozambique pose quite some challenges, which we are going to discuss in this blog post.
+Both backpacking and cycling in Mozambique pose quite some challenges, which we are going to discuss in this blog post.

 From the small border of Goba, we entered Mozambique from Swaziland (now Eswatini).
 Apart from a mountainous part on the border with Zimbabwe, southern Mozambique is completely flat, making it a suitable cycling trip destination also for those lacking the best fitness.
 Leaving Maputo and heading north the traffic disappears immediately, not many people own a car here and even on the main road, they meet few.

-And this is an important detail because in Mozambique you will always stay on the main road, especially near the coast any other road, as far as you can allure on the map, is actually an expanse of sand, often deep, passable only with a 4×4 or pushing the bicycle waiting for a car to pass to give you a lift.
+And this is an important detail because in Mozambique you will always stay on the main road, especially near the coast any other road, as far as you can see on the map, is actually an expanse of sand, often deep, passable only with a 4×4 or pushing the bicycle waiting for a car to pass to give you a lift.

 In this article, we will give you all the most important information to organize a do-it-yourself trip in Mozambique, in particular for those who travel by bicycle but you can follow our itinerary with any other means of transport.